DWR-QA-Program/caldata-dsa-outlier-tool/dwr/README.md

 uv add [package]
 ```

+#### Troubleshooting installation errors:

+If you are connected to the DWR network and working behind the DWR firewall, you may get errors installing packages with `uv`.
+In this case, the work around is to disconnect from ivanti VPN if you are remote or connect to the guest network if you are on site and try again.
+Once packages are installed, you may reconnect to the DWR network.

 ### 4. Run the tool

 At this point, all project dependencies should be installed.
 Running the tool is as simple as executing 1 command from within the `dwr` directory: